Chris-McGonigle/island-flowers/testing/testing.md

 ### Browser crash during order

 For this test, the aim was to simulate a browser crash, or power cut or similar as the user has just hit the submit button.
-During the submit overlay, the broswer will be closed on purpose to simulate this event.
+During the submit overlay, the browser will be closed on purpose to simulate this event.

 This check is to ensure that the order was still processed.
 This would be measured successfull if the stripe webhook handler returned a Created Order message.
 This would be the same for both logged in and logged out users.